Italian Wedding Soup Chef Charles Knight

 DIRECTIONS:

-In the 6-quart stockpot sauté the onions, carrots, celery and garlic in olive oil and butter over medium heat 275ᵒF until tender, about 10 to 12 minutes stir occasionally.
+In the 5 or 6-quart stockpot sauté the onions, carrots, celery, and garlic in olive oil and butter over medium heat 275ᵒF until tender, about 15 to 20 minutes stir occasionally.
 Do not allow the vegetable to brown or burn.
-Stirring as needed.
+Stir as needed.

 Increase the heat to medium-high 375ᵒF.
-Add the Chardonnay wine and allow the alcohol to cookoff before adding the chicken stock About 5 minutes.
+Add the Chardonnay wine and allow the alcohol to cook off before adding the chicken stock and chicken base.
+About 10 minutes.
 Stir occasionally.

-Bring the chicken stock to a simmer over medium-high heat.
-Add the escarole or spinach and cook down, about 5 minutes.
+Bring the chicken stock to a simmer over medium heat.
+Add the escarole or spinach and cook for about 5 minutes.
 Stir occasionally.

 In a small mixing bowl whisk together the egg and 2 tablespoons parmesan cheese.
-With a wooden spoon stirring the soup in a circle, gradually drizzle in the egg cheese mixture to form thin strands of egg.
+With a wooden spoon stirring the soup in a circle, gradually drizzle in the egg-cheese mixture to form thin strands of egg and cheese.

-TO SERVE: Spoon into soup bowls and top with remaining parmesan remaining parmesan cheese.
+TO SERVE: Spoon into soup bowls and top with remaining parmesan cheese.
 Serve with toasted garlic bread.